MolSimGroup/gmx_gk_autocorr/README.md

 This code uses the output from NVT GROMACS MD simulations to calculate the autocorrelation and viscosity using the Green-Kubo equation.

 # Requirements
 The code uses fast fourier transforms to compute the autocorrelation.
 The fast fourier transforms are implemented by using the FFTW library (https://www.fftw.org/).
-GROMACS is not required to run this code, but in its current version it is hard-coded to read GROMACS specific .xvg and .gro files.
+GROMACS is not required to run this code, but in its current version it is hard-coded to read GROMACS specific .xvg and .gro files of a cubic simulation system (.gro file only necessary to get the volume).

 # Compilation
 The was compiled on a Linux machine with g++ by running e.g.